UNH Interns to Start Summer Stewardship

 I truly feel at home in the field of wildlife and conservation biology.
 You know something is right for you, when, even in the face of adversity, you are happy, engaged, and excited about learning.

 In today's society there is an ever-increasing need for effective and creative conservation education.
 I hope to one day have a career working in a form of public outreach and environmental education.
 I am excited to begin work with Nature Groupie and connect topics learned in the classroom with real-world conservation action.
 I also look forward to gaining valuable and practical fieldwork skills.

 My name is Owen Hill, and I am a senior Environmental Conservation & Sustainability student at UNH.
 I am thrilled to be a part of the Nature Groupie team and to assist in the stewardship of New Hampshire’s natural resources.
-I am looking forward to learning from conservation partners such as UNH Woodlands Office, Town of Durham, Southeast Land Trust (SELT), The Nature Conservancy, NH Fish and Game, and many more!
+I am looking forward to learning from conservation partners such as UNH Woodlands Office, Town of Durham, Southeast Land Trust (SELT), NH Fish and Game, and many more!

 I grew up in Danvers, MA, where I was able to explore my passion for the outdoors at a young age.
 As a child, I enjoyed frequent hikes across New England with my family and exploring tide pools across the north shore of Massachusetts.
 As I grew older, my passion for nature intensified in the face of contemporary conservation issues.
 Upon entering high school, I enrolled in a variety of environmental coursework and took on an active role in my school’s Green Initiative Club; this would soon serve as the foundation for my continued education at UNH and passion for stewardship.